Berkeley-Large-RAG/RAG-DS-Serve/docs/index.md

   <img src="{{ 'Figure-1.png' | relative_url }}" style="width: 70%;" />
 </p>

-**Key Performance**
+**Key Contributions**
-- **DiskANN-powered serving:** Achieve **~1000 QPS** on a **500B-token** scale — all with a **minimal RAM footprint** ⚙️
-- **Swap your Serper API** for the **CompactDS API** — it’s **free** and delivers **10× higher throughput!** 🚀
-- **Fine-tune your results** by toggling between **Exact** and **Diverse** search modes 🔍
+- We present the **DS Serve** framework to convert any text corpus into a high-performance, fully controllable in-house neural datastore, with a web interface and API endpoints.
+- Through this framework, we enable access to and controlled experiemtation on the largest publicly-deployed datastore, featuring 500B tokens and achieving ~1000 QPS.
+- Furthermore, **DS Serve** contributes to practical applications including data attribution, training search agents, and pushing the frontier of search.
+For detail please refer to the Application section below.

 ---
 <br/>

-## Use cases
+## Application

-We use DS Serve for fast, controllable retrieval in RAG and search applications.
+We envision the use of DS Serve for fast, controllable retrieval in RAG and search applications.

-### Application

-It’s actively useful for:
-1. **Data attribution & curation**: semantic search beyond keyword overlap; complements tools like OLMoTrace
+1. **Data attribution & curation**: **DS Serve** can readily be used for training data attribution by indexing the entire pretraining corpus, as a complementary or improvement over OLMoTrace ().
+In addition, the framework enables improved data curation through semantic deduplication, decontamination, and customized filtering
-2. **Training search agents**: fully controllable latency–accuracy tradeoffs without external rate limits
+2. **Training search agents**: **DS Serve** addresses difficulties in search agent training by providing a fully controllable search backend, allowing developers to set their own latency-accuracy tradeoffs without incurring costs or rate limits.
-3. **Advancing search quality**: excels on longer, complex queries where keyword engines falter
+3. **Pushing the frontier of search**: excels on longer, complex queries where keyword engines falter

-Beyond these, DS Serve helps with:
-1. **Understanding corpora** and building tailored subsets
-2. **Reducing redundancy** via diversity-aware reranking (MMR)
-3. **Collecting realistic benchmarks** through built-in voting

 ---
 <br/>

 ## User guide

+- Use the parameters panel (see Figure 2) to control search behavior.
+The following parameters are all tunable:
+  - **nprobe**: Higher values increase recall but marginally add latency.
+Therefore a large value is generally recommended.
+  - **k (max: 1000)**: number of top passages to display.
+  - **Min words**: filter out passages shorter than this before display to encourage more context-rich results.
+  - **Exact Search**: improves accuracy at the cost of increased compute and overhead.
+  - **Diverse Search**: reduces redundant results for better coverage.
+  - **λ (lambda)**: diversity weight used only for **Diverse Search**.
+Higher leads to more diversity, and lower more relevance/accuracy.
+  - **? icon**：click to reveal inline tooltips explaining each control parameter.

-### Quick walkthrough
+- Quick Walkthrough

-- Use the control panel to set `nprobe`, enable Exact or Diverse search, and adjust λ.
-- Type a query and press Enter.
-Results are scored; click to expand/collapse passages.
-History logs each search.
+  - Type a query.
+Optionally enable either or both of **Exact Search** to prioritize accuracy and **Diverse Search** to prioritize diversity.
+Then press "Enter" or click the arrow icon to search.
+  - After results are shown.
+Click the expand/collapse button to control the displayed chunk.
+And the bottom-right of each passage features a voting option that allows users to vote **YES/NO** on the relevance of each result.

 ---
 <br/>

 ## Examples

-Because IVFPQ inevitably sacrifices accuracy, we introduce Exact Search as an optional reranking mode.
-On top of ANN, we employ GritLM to compute exact similarities between queries and passage embeddings, which are then used to rerank top-k passages.
+The **approximate** nature of the search backend inevitably sacrifices accuracy, thus we introduce Exact Search as an optional reranking mode.
+To do so, we compute **exact** similarities, instead of using **approximation**, between queries and passages.
+Then search results are reranked according to the newly computed **exact** scores.
 As shown in our evaluation results (Table 1), Exact Search effectively enhances accuracy across all five tasks.
 On a cold start, embedding the results can be slow, so we've built an embedding cache to allow ~1000ms latency on similar queries in Exact Search.

 <p align="left"><i>Figure 2: Control panel with tunable parameters and tooltips.</i></p>